catamphetamine/country-flag-icons/README.md

 ### Web

-Individual flags can be linked directly from this library's github pages website.
+Flags can be linked directly from this library's github pages website.

 ```html
 <img